VM

 Design Changes

-With the Prioritization Matrix, I started to implement the suggested improvements I knew would be the most impactful by weighing the value brought to the user and the effort required to implement them.
+Using the Design Prioritization Matrix, I began implementing the suggested improvements that would have the most impact.
+By weighing the value these changes would bring to the user against the effort required to implement them, I was able to focus on the most critical updates to enhance the user experience.

-Problem: Users were confused as to why they had to input a salary to create an account.
+Problem: Users were confused about the need to input a salary when creating an account.

-Problem: Users were confused to why they created their own budget/saving goal before filling their expenses and savings.
+Problem: Users were confused about creating their own budget or saving goal before entering their expenses and savings.

-Problem: Users were confused about the original inputs.
+Problem: Users were confused by the original input fields.

 Refine